-Several more formatting options are available in the User Modification Area of the macro's code (you can view them by opening the macro for editing; here's how to download and modify macros from this site).
+Several more formatting options are available in the redlined User Modification Area at the top of the macro's code.
+(You can view the options by opening the macro for editing, just like any regular WordPerfect document; here's how to download and modify macros from this site.)

 ☼ Mark (emphasize) a date cell: